fglmtt/admin/lectures/12-security.md

 A password vault is a piece of software (or a combination of software and hardware) that encrypts the passwords it stores.
 A user can then access the passwords stored in the vault with a single master password, which becomes the only password to remember

-As password security increases exponentially with length, your best bet is to use a very long password that is unlikely to appear somewhere else but is easy to remember (i.e., a passphrase) as master password for the vault
+As password security increases exponentially with length, your best bet is to use a very long password that is unlikely to appear somewhere else but is easy to remember (i.e., a passphrase) as the master password for the vault

 ### 4.9.
 Vigilance

 To ensure the security of your system, monitor its health, network connections, process table, and overall status on a daily basis.
 Security compromises tend to start with a small foothold and expand.
-The earlier you identify an anomaly, the better you will be off
+The earlier you identify an anomaly, the better off you will be

-Many administrators find beneficial to work with an external firm to perform a comprehensive vulnerability analysis.
+Many administrators find it beneficial to work with an external firm to perform a comprehensive vulnerability analysis.
 These projects can
 - Draw attention to issues that you had not previously considered
 - Establish a baseline understanding of the areas in which you are most exposed